Joe Durant holds off Bernhard Langer in The Ally Challenge

 Barron (72), Steve Flesch (64) and K.J.
 Choi (66) were 14 under.

 Vijay Singh had an albatross on 16 — holing out with a 5-wood — in a 67.

+“I hit a good drive,” Singh said.
+“I waited for a long time to hit my second, hit a 5-wood right at it, pitched to 50 and rolled right into the hole.
+Voila!”

-He tied for seventh with Stephen Leaney (68) at 13 under.
+A three-time winner of the PGA Tour’s Buick Open at Warwick Hills, Singh tied for seventh with Stephen Leaney (68) at 13 under.

 Defending champion Jim Furyk (70) tied for 10th at 10 under.